Board of Directors

 PhD

-Manoj Shivlani is the program manager for the Center for Independent Experts (CIE), which has been organizing and conducting independent peer reviews of NOAA Fisheries assessments and programs since 1998.
-He holds a PhD from Florida International University, where he did his dissertation work on long-term changes in Florida Keys commercial fishing communities, and a master’s degree in marine affairs and policy from the University of Miami.
-His research interests are in the human dimensions of coastal and marine management, especially in fisheries, tourism, and marine protected areas.
-Shivlani has conducted research in the western Atlantic and Caribbean, the Gulf of Mexico, and the South Atlantic, including the development of the Bahamas spiny lobster fishery management plan, fisheries costs and returns studies in the US Caribbean, socioeconomic valuation of marine protected areas and fishery spawning closures in Puerto Rico, a commercial fisher characterization study towards the development of the Dry Tortugas Ecological Reserve, central Florida red snapper fisher surveys on social networks, long-term monitoring of commercial fishery uses in the Florida Keys National Marine Sanctuary, a characterization of Southeast Florida Coral Reef Initiative area stakeholders, and evaluation of water quality perceptions of Biscayne Bay.
+Manoj Shivlani is a marine research scientist and holds a PhD from Florida International University, where he did his dissertation work on long-term changes in Florida Keys commercial fishing communities, and a master’s degree in marine affairs and policy from the University of Miami.
+His research interests are in the human dimensions of coastal and marine management, especially in marine resource and assessment peer review, fisheries, tourism, and marine protected areas.
+Shivlani has conducted research in the western Atlantic and Caribbean, the Gulf of Mexico, and the South Atlantic, including the development of the Bahamas spiny lobster and queen conch fishery management plans, fisheries costs and returns studies in the US Caribbean, socioeconomic valuation of marine protected areas and fishery spawning closures in Puerto Rico, a commercial fisher characterization study towards the development of the Dry Tortugas Ecological Reserve, central Florida red snapper fisher surveys on social networks, long-term monitoring of commercial fishery uses in the Florida Keys National Marine Sanctuary, a characterization of Southeast Florida Coral Reef Initiative area stakeholders, wastewater management treatment options in the Caribbean, and evaluation of water quality perceptions of Biscayne Bay.